lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

       - `this.ingredients.push(...newIngredientsToBeAdded);`
         - by prefacing the array with `...` it will be converted into multiple values this wya the new elements will be pushed onto it as a single value each instead of an array

+  - function default values

+          export function CounterReducer(state = initialState) {
+            return initialState;
+          }

+    - `initialState` is the default value for `state` if no arg is passed along when calling the function

 # Debugging in Chrome